 In the Lifetime of the Buddha

-The carpenter’s boar was an earlier birth of Dhanuggaha-tissa, one of the Buddha’s elder disciples.
-King Ajatasattu, who was a devoted supporter of Devadatta, a disciple of the Buddha who became his nemesis, had taken the throne by murdering his father.
-His mother died of grief as a result and Ajatasattu’s uncle, King Pasenadi, the righteous ruler of the adjacent realm and a devoted supporter of the Buddha, was full of hatred for Ajatasattu.
-King Pasenadi wanted to take back a village that had been part of the dowry given with his sister when she married Ajatasattu’s father, so he started a war with Ajatasattu.
+The carpenter’s boar was an earlier birth of Dhanuggaha Tissa, one of the Buddha’s elder disciples.
+King Ajatasattu was a devoted supporter of Devadatta (the false ascetic was an earlier birth of him), a disciple of the Buddha who became his nemesis, and had taken the throne by following Devadatta’s advice to murder his father.
+The king’s mother died of grief after the assassination, and her brother, King Pasenadi, the righteous ruler of an adjacent realm and a devoted supporter of the Buddha, was full of hatred for King Ajatasattu.
+King Pasenadi wanted to take back a village that had been part of the dowry given with his sister when she married King Ajatasattu’s father, so he started a war.

 King Pasenadi lost all the battles and was on the verge of being conquered.
 His advisors suggested getting advice from some of the Buddha’s wise disciples, so the king sent men to listen in on conversations at the monastery.
-Early one morning the king’s men sat outside Dhanuggaha-tissa leaf hut and overheard him and another disciple discussing King Pasenadi’s poor war planning skills.
-He said King Ajatasattu could be defeated by posting two garrisons on two hills and acting weak, then attacking from the front and the rear when the king’s troops were between the hills.
+Early one morning, some of these men were near Dhanuggaha Tissa’s leaf hut and they overheard him and another disciple discussing King Pasenadi’s pitiful war-planning skills: “That stupid, pot-bellied Pasenadi, who can’t even boil rice without spoiling it, knows nothing about the art of war.”
+He declared that King Ajatasattu could be defeated by posting two garrisons on two hills and acting weak, then attacking from the front and the rear when the king’s troops were between the hills.
 King Pasenadi followed this advice, and won the war.

-When the Buddha heard some of his disciples discussing this matter, he told them this story so they knew Dhanuggaha-tissa had also planned a successful war in the past.
+When the Buddha heard some of his disciples discussing this matter, he told them this story so they knew that Dhanuggaha Tissa had also planned a successful war in the past.